Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 The Math Team competes in the North Suburban Math League of Illinois with 55 other schools.
 There are five regular season meets, with different topics for each of the grade levels at each meet.
 The "mathletes" are given a 30-minute period to take a five-question test.
 These contests typically contain advanced problems beyond what is given in the traditional math curriculum.
 The Math Team also competes in the Illinois Council of Teachers of Mathematics Regional and State Math Contest series.
 Students are able to compete in both individual and team contests.

 Scholastic Bowl is an interscholastic activity sanctioned by the IHSA.
 A team of five players competes using a signal lockout system to answer questions that range throughout the entire academic area: art, language, history, biology, math, chemistry, current events, sports etc. This is a fun, fast-paced game that requires quick thinking and reflexes.
 The Scholastic Bowl season lasts approximately 8-10 weeks and includes the Mid-Suburban League dual team meets and multi- school tournaments.
-Membership on the Scholastic Bowl Team is open to freshman, sophomores, juniors, and seniors and there is a Junior Varsity and a Varsity Team.
+Membership on the Scholastic Bowl Team is open to all, and there is a Junior Varsity and a Varsity Team.

 STEM (Science Technology Engineering Math)